mythology-and-legends-in-warfare

 Sails, Rigging, and Performance

 Viking sailors did not possess magnetic compasses or sextants.
-Instead, they navigated by observing the sun and stars, tracking the color and texture of the sea, and noting the behavior of seabirds and marine life.
-They used “latitude sailing”: once they knew the proper latitude for their destination, they would sail east or west along that line.
-The Vikings likely used a simple device called a sunstone (crystal that polarizes light) to locate the sun through clouds, though the archaeological evidence remains debated.
-What is certain is that Norse navigators developed a deep, intuitive knowledge of currents, wind patterns, and seasonal weather in the North Atlantic, allowing them to cross vast stretches of open water with impressive accuracy.
+Instead, they navigated by observing the sun and stars, tracking sea color and texture, and noting the behavior of seabirds and marine life.
+They used latitude sailing: once knowing the proper latitude for their destination, they would sail east or west along that line.
+The Vikings likely used a simple device called a sunstone (a crystal that polarizes light) to locate the sun through clouds, though archaeological evidence remains debated.
+Recent experiments suggest that Icelandic spar crystals could function as a solar compass even in overcast conditions.
+What is certain is that Norse navigators developed deep, intuitive knowledge of currents, wind patterns, and seasonal weather in the North Atlantic, allowing them to cross vast open water with impressive accuracy.
+The Smithsonian article on Viking navigation explores these techniques further.

 The Stepping-Stone Route to Greenland and North America

-The Norse did not simply launch from Norway directly to America.
+The Norse did not launch directly from Norway to America.
 They followed a chain of island stepping-stones: from Scandinavia to the Shetland Islands, then to the Faroe Islands, then to Iceland, then to Greenland, and finally to North America.
 Each leg was relatively short compared to the whole, and each island served as a resupply point and a place to repair ships.
 This incremental expansion built on earlier successes, with each new settlement providing a forward base for further exploration.

 Settlement of Iceland and the First Explorations West